angular/angular-ja/aio-ja/content/guide/router.en.md

 The `Crisis Detail` route is a child of the `Crisis List`.
 The router [reuses components](#reuse) by default, so the `Crisis Detail` component will be re-used as you select different crises.
-In contrast, back in the `Hero Detail` route, the component was recreated each time you selected a different hero.
+In contrast, back in the `Hero Detail` route, [the component was recreated](#snapshot-the-no-observable-alternative) each time you selected a different hero from the list of heroes.

 At the top level, paths that begin with `/` refer to the root of the application.
 But child routes *extend* the path of the parent route.